naman0r/naman0r/README.md

 # Hi!
 I'm Naman 👋       |       📍 Boston, MA
 <br/>
 I like coding and creating products that have an impact.
-Learn more about me at www.namanrusia.dev
+Learn more about me at <a href="https://www.namanrusia.dev/?utm_source=github_profile"> www.namanrusia.dev</a>
 <br/>
 <br/>